Alleged Motorola Razr 3 hands-on shows off crease-less display

 — Ev (@evleaks) May 24, 2022

-The leak posted by Blass shows a person holding the device, unlocking it and then folding it.
-What’s impressive is that the image doesn’t offer a crease until it phones.
+The leak posted by Blass shows someone holding the device, unlocking it and then folding it.
+What’s impressive is that the smartphone doesn’t seem to feature a visible crease until it folds.
 As someone who reviewed the Z Flip 3, I noted that “the crease is still present and very visible, and eventually you do get used to it.”
-However, Motorola’s phone seems like it won’t have that problem, at least from the GIF we’re seeing.
+However, Motorola’s phone seems like it won’t have that problem, at least based on this leaked gif.

 This handset is rumoured to feature a Qualcomm Snapdragon 8 Gen 1 chipset (or 8+ Gen 1 if you get the updated variant) and sport up to 12GB of RAM and 512GB of storage.
 Additionally, it’s poised to sport ultra-wideband (UWB) technology, which will allow it to work with digital car keys and other UWB-compatible accessories and devices.

-It’s worth noting that this GIF corroborates with past leaks indicating that the phone will lose some of its Razr elements like the bottom chin and now offers a more modern appearance.
+It’s worth noting that this GIF corroborates with past leaks indicating that the Razr 3 will lose some of its Razr elements like the bottom chin and now offers a more modern appearance.

 The foldable is rumoured to launch in either late July or early August and comes in Quartz Black and Tranquil Blue colour variants.